-There’s so many things to do in Newcastle, you’ll be wondering why you didn’t visit this underrated city sooner!
+There’s so many things to do in Newcastle, you’ll be wondering why you didn’t visit this underrated city in the Hunter region sooner!

 Download Hunter Hunter App

 If you’re living in Newcastle or visiting for the weekend, download the Hunter Hunter app.
-I wish I knew about Hunter Hunter ages ago because it’s a bit like Sydney’s Broadsheet that has all of the most up to date information about what’s going on in Newcastle.
+I wish I knew about Hunter Hunter ages ago because it’s a bit like the Sydney Broadsheet, and has all of the most up to date information about what’s going on in Newcastle.

 Honestly download it now.